HonzaKopecky/web-intelligence/README.md

 Project is going to implement simple web search engine.

-All the important implementation stuff can be found in lib directory. the-crawler.py is just a script that instantiates a crawler object, starts the crawling and then builds the index.
+All the important implementation stuff can be found in lib directory. the-crawler.py is just a script that instantiates a crawler object, starts the crawling then builds the index and enables user to enter search queries.

 So far you can find the following features implemented: